Oregon's 41st House district

 District 41 of the Oregon House of Representatives is one of 60 House legislative districts in the state of Oregon.
-As of 2013, the boundary for the district includes portions of Clackamas and Multnomah counties.
-The current representative for the district is Democrat Karin Power of Milwaukie.
+As of 2021, the boundary for the district contains portions of Clackamas and Multnomah counties.
+The district includes Milwaukie and Oak Grove as well as the Eastmoreland, Sellwood, and Woodstock neighborhoods of southeast Portland.
+The current representative for the district is Democrat Mark Gamba of Milwaukie.

-District 41 encompasses the cities of Milwaukie, Oak Grove, and the Portland neighborhoods of Sellwood, Eastmoreland, and part of Brentwood-Darlington.
 The district is relatively diverse in that it includes upscale, middle-class, and working-class neighborhoods.

-List of members representing the district

 Election results

-District boundaries have changed over time, therefore, representatives before 2013 may not represent the same constituency as today.
+District boundaries have changed over time.
+Therefore, representatives before 2021 may not represent the same constituency as today.
 General election results from 2000 to present are as follows: